BoredCraft/ComicViewer/README.md

 Would not be the end of the world if you mentionate me when you use this composition.

+## Page navigation

+# Mouse

+- Left click on the left and right elements to change current image
+- Move the mouse up and down to see all the image

+# Keyboard

+- Left arrow to get previous image
+- Right arrow to get next image
+- Up arrow tand down arrow have same behavoir with mouse moving to see all the image, instead of scrolling

+The keyboard navigation feature is for some,... very fast people who have too much hand tremors

+Only for desktop devices, for mobile devices scrolling instead

 P.S.
 Not a good NSFW artist, not a good programmer, but a very good meat beater

 ## Tested on